letspeppol/letspeppol/proxy/README.md

 **If you want to run just this proxy, then keep reading...**

-Apart from a Scrada account you will need to have Docker installed, and optionally (for pretty-printing) the [`json` CLI tool](https://github.com/trentm/json?tab=readme-ov-file#installation).
+Apart from a Scrada account you will need to have Docker and Node.js installed, and optionally (for pretty-printing) the [`json` CLI tool](https://github.com/trentm/json?tab=readme-ov-file#installation).

 Set some environment variables.
 You should get the SCRADA_ credentials from Scrada, and pick a strong ACCESS_TOKEN_KEY yourself, you will need that in a next step:
 ```sh